FLORIDA MERMAID RUM

 • Hair Up to 90 Days

-The spirits/liquor you can put in a decanter are Whiskey – Bourbon – Scotch – Vodka – Tequila – Gin – Rum – Brandy – Cognac.
+The spirits/liquor you can put in a decanter are Whiskey – Bourbon – Scotch – Vodka – Tequila – Gin – Rum – Brandy – and Cognac.

 Both cans and bottles may explode if kept at high temperatures for long periods.
 Other alcoholic spirits can change under high heat as well.
 In extreme heat, cans and bottles can explode, creating excessive pressure inside the container.